jjarz/ooad-fall-2023/README.md

 Code and reports must include proper references to any supporting materials.
 Whether working as a team or leveraging software designs from books, the Internet, ChatGPT, or other sources, students are expected and required to cite and credit the source of the information clearly and completely.
 Plagiarism will not be tolerated and will be reported to the CU Honor Code Office.

 #### **Policy on Using ChatGPT or other AI Systems**
 The instructor's stance on AI is that it can be a useful tool to write a first draft of any written work, code or otherwise, but that it has limitations and should not be a complete replacement of original student work.
-If you choose to use an AI system, you must cite that you did so, explaining the following in your README file or code comments:
+If you choose to use an AI system, you must cite that you did so with comments in your code and explain the following in your README file, in detail:
 1. What you asked the AI to write
-2. How you revised what you received or verified that the code was correct if you made no revision
+2. How you revised what you received or verified that the code was correct if you made no revision (eg. how you tested your code, made decisions for changes needed, etc.)
 3. Any code copied directly from the AI system must be labeled as such

-All team members are expected to be able to explain the code in their project, and will be assessed via coding interviews.
+**All team members are expected to be able to explain the code in their project, and may be assessed via interview grading.**

-### Readings & Quizzes
+### Quizzes

-Weekly quizzes administered through Canvas will test your understanding of the readings required for the course.
+Weekly quizzes administered through Canvas will test your understanding of the lecture content and readings required for the course.
 Quizzes are open-note and can be taken twice, counting the highest score towards your grade.

 ### In-class activities and discussions
-Speaking about a topic, testing a design or writing code activates a part of your brain that will help you retain the content for this course.
-Class time will include in-class activities and discussions meant to facilitate this.
+Class time will aim to get students speaking about the course topics, testing out solutions and identifying mistakes (we all make 'em).
 Participation in these activities and discussions will be factored into your grade.

 When you miss a session, you miss out on participating and contributing to the activities during that class.
-All students are expected to come to class having made progress with readings, course assignments, and projects and fully participate in class activities and discussions.
+All students are expected to come to class having made progress with readings and projects and fully participate in class activities and discussions.
 The participation grade is calculated based on active involvement in class activities.

 **Here are some examples of opportunities for participation:**
 * Contributing to in-class discussions: verbal and written